 He has released the "Geek in Prison," which is a personal encounter of his 15-month sentence in prison and how he helped increase adoption of Bitcoin from early days when it was unheard of.
 He is featured in the The Rise and Rise of Bitcoin, a documentary that explored the origins of Bitcoin.
 He is also featured in the 2016 documentary film Banking on Bitcoin that discusses how Bitcoin technology will shape lives.

-Andreson is known to have directly collaborated with Bitcoin creator Nakamoto to develop the source code for Bitcoin.
+Andresen is known to have directly collaborated with Bitcoin’s creator to develop the source code for Bitcoin.
 He also has access to alert key that allows broadcasting of messages on critical problems on the Bitcoin network to all network clients.

 Nakamoto, who disappeared from public view after creation of Bitcoin, handed the source code repository and the alert key to Andreson.

-Andreson served as lead developer of Bitcoin but stepped aside in April 2014 to focus attention as Chief Scientist of the Bitcoin Foundation although he has shifted focus to Bitcoin Classic recently.
+Andreson served as the lead developer of Bitcoin, but stepped aside in April 2014 to focus all of his attention on serving as the Chief Scientist of the Bitcoin Foundation, although he has shifted focus to Bitcoin Classic recently.

-Hal Finney was both a cryptographic activist, running the first cryptographically based anonymous remailer, and Bitcoin pioneer who created the first reusable proof-of-work system before Bitcoin.
+Hal Finney was both a cryptographic activist who ran the first cryptographically based anonymous remailer, and a Bitcoin pioneer who created the first reusable proof-of-work system before Bitcoin.
 He used to post regularly on the cypherpunks listserv and ran a successful contest to break the export-grade encryption used by Netscape.
 This was before passing on in 2014.

 Having tried to work his own RPOW and interested in cryptographic payment schemes, he liked Bitcoin when he knew of it.
 He became Bitcoin's code very first debugger (reporting via emails to Nakamoto who would fix the bugs) and contributor and recipient of the first Bitcoin transaction (10 Bitcoins) as a test from Satoshi Nakamoto in January 2009.